-- (1) Violation of course rules as contained in the course syllabus or other information provided to the student; - (2) Knowingly providing or receiving information during examinations such as course examinations and candidacy examinations; or the possession and/or use of unauthorized materials during those examinations; - (3) Knowingly providing or using unauthorized assistance in the laboratory, on field work, in scholarship or on a course assignment; - (4) Submitting plagiarized work for an academic requirement.
-Plagiarism is the representation of another's work or ideas as one's own; it includes the unacknowledged word-for-word use and/or paraphrasing of another person's work, and/or the inappropriate unacknowledged use of another person's ideas; - (5) Submitting substantially the same work to satisfy requirements for one course or academic requirement that has been submitted in satisfaction of requirements for another course or academic requirement, without permission of the instructor of the course for which the work is being submitted or supervising authority for the academic requirement.
-This includes submitting the same work for courses that the student is retaking pursuant to the university's grade forgiveness rule; - (6) Falsification, fabrication, or dishonesty in creating or reporting laboratory results, research results, and/or any other assignments; - (7) Serving as, or enlisting the assistance of a substitute for a student in any graded assignments; - (8) Alteration of grades or marks by the student in an effort to change the earned grade or credit; - (9) Alteration of academically-related university forms or records, or unauthorized use of those forms or records; - (10) Engaging in activities that unfairly place other students at a disadvantage, such as taking, hiding or altering resource material, or manipulating a grading system; - (11) Violation of program regulations as established by departmental committees and made available to students; and - (12) Providing falsified materials, documents, or records to a university official in order to meet academic qualifications, criteria, or requirements, including but not limited to submitting falsified doctor's notes and/or falsified transcripts. - (B) Endangering health or safety. - (1) Endangering behavior: Taking or threatening action that endangers the safety, physical or mental health, or life of any person, or creates a reasonable fear of such action.
+- (1) Violation of course rules and/or assignment guidelines as contained in the course syllabus or other information provided to the student; - (2) Knowingly requesting, providing, and/or receiving unauthorized information, materials, and/or assistance during academic activities; during examinations such as course examinations and candidacy examinations; or the possession and/or use of unauthorized materials during those examinations; - (3) Possession and/or use of Knowingly providing or using unauthorized information, materials, and/or assistance during academic activities; assistance in the laboratory, on field work, in scholarship or on a course assignment; - (4) Submitting plagiarized work for an academic requirement.
+Plagiarism is the representation, including but not limited to copying, of another's work or ideas as one's own; it includes the unacknowledged word-for-word use and/or paraphrasing of another person's work, and/or the inappropriate unacknowledged use of another person's ideas; - (5) Unauthorized use of generative artificial intelligence systems or similar technologies to complete academic activities; - (5)(6) Submitting substantially the same work to satisfy requirements for one course or academic requirement that has been submitted in satisfaction of requirements for another course or academic requirement, without permission of the instructor of the course for which the work is being submitted or supervising authority for the academic requirement.
+This includes submitting the same work for courses that the student is retaking pursuant to the university's grade forgiveness rule; - (6)(7) Falsification, fabrication, or dishonesty in creating or reporting laboratory results, research results, and/or any other assignments academic activities; - (7)(8) Serving as, or enlisting the assistance of a substitute for a student in any graded assignmentsacademic activities; - (8)(9) Alteration of grades or marks by the student in an effort to change the earned grade or credit; - (9)(10) Alteration of academically-related university forms or records, or unauthorized use of those forms or records; - (10)(11) Engaging in activities that unfairly place other students at a disadvantage, including but not limited to such as taking, hiding, or altering resource material, or manipulating a grading system; - (11)(12) Violation of program regulations and/or policies as established by departmental committees and made available to students; and - (12)(13) Providing falsified materials, documents, or records to a university official in order to meet academic qualifications, criteria, or requirements, including but not limited to submitting falsified doctor's notes and/or falsified transcripts. - (B) Endangering health or safety. - (1) Endangering behavior: Taking or threatening action that endangers the safety, physical or mental health, or life of any person, or creates a reasonable fear of such action.

 - (2) Stalking: Engaging in a pattern of unwanted conduct directed at another person that threatens or endangers the safety, physical or mental health, or life or property of that person, or creates a reasonable fear of such a threat or action.
-When stalking is sex- or gender-based, it falls under sexual misconduct, university policy 1.15. - (3) Operating a vehicle while impaired by alcohol or drugs in a manner that endangers the safety of the university community. - (C) Destruction of property.
+When stalking is sex- or gender-based, it falls under sexual misconduct, university policy 1.15 the university's non-discrimination, harassment, and sexual misconduct policy. - (3) Operating a vehicle while impaired by alcohol or drugs in a manner that endangers the safety of the university community. - (C) Destruction of property.